 The Department of English Language and Linguistics invites applications from excellent prospective postgraduate students for full-time study of the linguistics of literacy in the foundation phase as part of the Linguistics of Literacy project.
 The research programme explores the relation between formal and applied linguistics and Foundation-Phase literacy education, specifically focussing on the contributions that can be made by linguists.

 (a) Applications for registration as a regular student to pursue a research project in the defined areas of study.

 (b) Applications for Graduate Assistants (financial support) in the defined areas of study.

-This funded, three-year, multi-disciplinary research project welcomes applications from anybody who has an interest in the specific contributions that Linguistics can make to early literacy, especially, but not exclusively as they relate to African languages.
+This multi-disciplinary research project welcomes applications from anybody who has an interest in the specific contributions that Linguistics can make to early literacy, especially, but not exclusively as they relate to African languages.
 We invite students excelling academically to apply for teaching assistantships and postgraduate bursaries in order to undertake research in the above Research Focus Areas.
 Successful applicants will be expected to undertake duties in the department and to be present during term times.

 Elligibility -- Applicants must: